 Control Buttons

-There are two control buttons; Save and console Monitor.
+There are two control buttons; Save and Console Monitor.
 The Save button writes the configuration parameters as specified in the input fields, into the configuration file, which is located in the install directory.
 These saved settings will be used in subsequent executions of the program until new values are saved.
 A confirmation dialogue box is displayed to indicate that the Configuration changes have been saved successfully.
-Click OK to dismiss the dialogue box.
-See Figure 3-11.
+Click OK to dismiss the dialogue box (Figure 3-11).

+.

 Figure 3-11 OpenFLE: Save Button and confirmation dialogue box.

 The Console Monitor button is used to open a window that displays commands as they are executed.
 When the openFLE Manager is started, the Console Monitor window is closed.
-The window opened by the Console Monitor button can be closed by clicking on the red X. See Figure 3-12.
+The window opened by the Console Monitor button can be closed by clicking on the red X (Figure 3-12).

 Figure 3-12 OpenFLE: Console Monitor Button, Console Monitor Window, Red X to close.